franpoz/SHERLOCK/paper/paper.md

 # Summary

-Transit detection of exoplanets is the one of the most fruitful methods for finding planets beyond the Solar System.
+Transit detection of exoplanets is one of the most fruitful methods for finding planets beyond the Solar System.
-At the time of writing, more than 4,000 exoplanets have been discovered, most of them by the transit method; that is, when a planet passes in front the disk of its host star it blocks a fraction of the star light, creating a decrease in the observed flux.
+At the time of writing, more than 4,000 exoplanets have been discovered, most of them by the transit method; that is, when a planet passes in front of the disk of its host star it blocks a fraction of the star light, creating a decrease in the observed flux.
 After the transit, the total flux rises again to its nominal value.

-The transit method was revolutionised by the *Kepler* (and its extended *K2*) mission, which launched in 2009 operated until 2018. *Kepler* discovered more than 2,600 confirmed planets, and its legacy data keep offering exciting results [@niraula:2020; @socia:2020].
+The transit method was revolutionised by the *Kepler* (and its extended *K2*) mission, which launched in 2009 and operated until 2018. *Kepler* discovered more than 2,600 confirmed planets, and its legacy data keep offering exciting results [@niraula:2020; @socia:2020].
 Since 2018, another space-based satellite replaced *Kepler* in the hunt for transiting exoplanets: the *TESS* (Transiting Exoplanets Satellite Survey) mission [@ricker:2015].
 Different to *Kepler*, which performed its planet search in a reduced portion of the sky, *TESS* is a nearly all-sky survey that focuses on the nearest and brightest stars, searching for planets well suited for, among other science goals, future atmospheric characterization.
 After completion of its nominal, two-year mission in July 2020, *TESS* started its extended mission, which will last until 2022.
 During its first two years of operation, *TESS* has released more than 2,000 TOIs (TESS Objects of Interest) and confirmed more than 50 planets.

-Taken together, *Kepler*, *K2* and *TESS*, yield a huge data base continuos, high-quality observations with excellent photometric precision.
+Taken together, *Kepler*, *K2* and *TESS*, yield a huge data base of continuous, high-quality observations with excellent photometric precision.

-Motivated to make the most of this considerable abundance of data, in this work we present an open-source pipeline which aims to aid explorarion of the data obtained with the aforementioned missions, in the search for new exoplanets.
+Motivated to make the most of this considerable abundance of data, in this work we present an open-source pipeline which aims to aid exploration of the data obtained with the aforementioned missions, in the search for new exoplanets.
 In particular, we are interested in threshold-crossing events, which due to their shallowness remained unnoticed by the current automatic pipelines.

 # 1. The SHERLOCK PIPEline

-The ``SHERLOCK`` (Searching for Hints of Exoplanets fRom Light curves Of spaCe-based seeKers) ``PIPEline``, in short ``SHERLOCK``, is a Python package ready-to-use and user-friendly, which aims to minimize user efforts to donwload, search, vet and fit planetary candidates. ``SHERLOCK`` is partially based on previous well-known and well-tested codes used by the exoplanet community to explore the public data gathered by the *Kepler*, *K2* and *TESS* missions without needing to know the finer minutiae of how these data were obtained and stored.
-In most cases the user only needs to provide a KOI-ID, EPIC-ID, TIC-ID or coordinates of the host star to search for exoplanets. ``SHERLOCK`` has been successfully tested for first time in @pozuelos:2020, @demory:2020 and @benni:2020.
+The ``SHERLOCK`` (Searching for Hints of Exoplanets fRom Light curves Of spaCe-based seeKers) ``PIPEline``, in short ``SHERLOCK``, is a Python package ready-to-use and user-friendly, which aims to minimize user efforts to download, search, vet and fit planetary candidates. ``SHERLOCK`` is partially based on previous well-known and well-tested codes used by the exoplanet community to explore the public data gathered by the *Kepler*, *K2* and *TESS* missions without needing to know the finer minutiae of how these data were obtained and stored.
+In most cases the user only needs to provide a KIC-ID, EPIC-ID, TIC-ID or coordinates of the host star to search for exoplanets. ``SHERLOCK`` has been successfully tested for first time in @pozuelos:2020, @demory:2020 and @benni:2020.

 ## 1.1 Searching for candidates

 ``SHERLOCK`` makes use of the ``LIGHTKURVE`` [@lightkurve:2018], ``WOTAN`` [@wotan:2019], ``ELEANOR`` [@eleanor:2019] and ``TRANSIT LEAST SQUARES`` [@tls:2019] packages to download, process and search for exoplanets in any of the thousands of public light curves provided by *Kepler* and *TESS* missions.
 Alternatively, the user may provide the light curves in a csv file with "time", "flux" and "flux_err".
 As output, ``SHERLOCK`` produces a collection of plots and log files which allow the user to explore the most promising signals. ``SHERLOCK`` uses a multi-detrend approach; that is, it performs a number of detrends by varying the window or the kernel size, depending if the detrending process is bi-weight or Gaussian.
 Then, ``SHERLOCK`` performs a transit search over the full set of detrended light curves and the original one.
 This strategy is motivated by the associate risk of removing transit signals, in particular short and shallow ones, during the detrend phase.

 The basic usage of ``SHERLOCK`` consists of completing a [properties.yaml](https://github.com/franpoz/SHERLOCK/blob/master/sherlockpipe/properties.yaml) file, where the user needs to specify some basic parameters.
 We encourage the reader to thoroughly consult this file, as well as the examples provided there, to get a firmly understanding of how to effectively use ``SHERLOCK``.

 To run ``SHERLOCK``, one only needs to execute: